me-r00kie/naodludzie-vercel/README.md

 - To deploy on Vercel:

 1. Create a new Vercel project and link this repository.
-2. Vercel will run `npm run build` automatically and publish the contents of the `out/` folder.
+2. Vercel will run `npm run build` automatically and publish the contents of the `dist/` folder.

 If you prefer to set the build command and output directory in the Vercel project settings, use:

 ```
 Build Command: npm run build
-Output Directory: out
+Output Directory: dist
 ```